Summary Of Habit 3 of 7 Habits

 After identifying those interruptions in your daily workflow or important activities, you can apply a very simple yet effective method for eliminating them – the Pomodoro Timer.

-There are many apps based on this Italian time management method, but in order to familiarize yourself with it, you can try this simple website that doesn’t require you to install any piece of software on your computer.
+There are many apps based on this Italian time management method, but in order to familiarize yourself with it, you can try this simple website with pomodoro timer that doesn’t require you to install any piece of software on your computer.

 In short, the idea is to break down your work into intervals, traditionally 25 minutes in length, and separate them by short breaks.
 During the 25 minute intervals, you will ignore any possible interruption – an excellent exercise for getting that stay-in-Quadrant II mentality.